 Mapping a Client Certificate to a User During Mutual Authentication

 When you use mutual (two-way) SSL authentication, the client presents its certificate to Tableau Server as part of the authentication process.
 Tableau Server then maps user information in the client certificate to a known user identity.
-The strategy that Tableau Server uses to perform client mapping depends on the content of your organization’s client certificates.
+The strategy that Tableau Server uses to perform client mapping depends on the content of your organisation’s client certificates.

 User-name mapping options